dhbw-ka-tinf22b5-dinder/Dinder-SRS/finaleAbgabe/SoftwareArchitectureDocument.md

 ### 8.1 Overview

 - Database
+    - It stores the data that must be saved permanently for the application (advertisement, user, swipe information).
 - backend
     - Since we use the MVC-pattern the backend handles the logic
     - It connects to the database using Hibernate